LeeHunter/Anki-slicer/README.md

     * Original transcript (same language as the audio).
     * Translation of the original text.*

-💡 Tip: I personally use McWhisper (paid app) which can generate accurate SRTs (original and translation) and then export  the audio from YouTube videos etc. Other workflows are possible — e.g. extracting captions from YouTube, generating with whisper.AI, etc.
+💡 Tip: I personally use MacWhisper (paid app) which can generate accurate SRTs (original and translation) and then export  the audio from YouTube videos etc. Other workflows are possible — e.g. extracting captions from YouTube, generating with whisper.AI, etc.

 ## 🚀 Installation